 These enhancements have been released to help with running Competitions remotely:

-- Judge Preview notes maximum length has been increased from 250 to 600 characters.
+- Viewing notes maximum length has been increased from 250 to 600 characters.

 - The grey border around Judge Preview images is now selectable from 4 colours.
 This allows you to choose the best background for the current image.

-- Clicking on a Judge Preview image will now zoom the image.
+- Clicking on a Viewing image will now zoom the image.
 Zoomed Images will fit within the browser window, maintaining the aspect ratio.
 An Image will only ever be down-scaled; if the browser window is larger than the Image it will show with the selected background colour.
 Clicking anywhere on a zoomed Image screen reverts to the normal screen.
 You can also use the left/right arrow keys while zoomed.

 Enhancements Under Consideration

 These are being considered, probably in this order.
 They are not finalised and I will give them more detailed consideration as I get to them.
 They require a substantial change to the Preview mechanism.
 I will probably leave the existing Previews as they are, and introduce a new more comprehensive feature called a Viewing.

 Other Considerations and Tips